sass/sass/doc-src/SASS_REFERENCE.md

 ### Interpolation: `#{}`

-You can also use SassScript variables in selectors and attribute names using #{} interpolation syntax:
+You can also use SassScript variables in selectors and property names using #{} interpolation syntax:

     !name = foo
     !attr = border